flouciel/flouciel.github.io/src/pages/about.md

 title: "About"
 ---

+Notes: I’m open to remote opportunities or relocation to a European country.
+I’m also eligible for a French Job Seeker Visa and the EU Blue Card pathway.

 It takes curiosity to learn and courage to unlearn.
 Stay enthusiastic about lifelong learning.

-Stay here with some redact information.
-For full resume, shoot me a dm or reach out via the links at footer.
+Stay here for some redacted information.
+For my full resume, please visit [this link](/tristan_Resume.pdf) and my [cover letter](/tristan_cover_letter.pdf); if you're interested and would like to chat, shoot me a DM or reach out via the links in the footer.

 ### Professional Experience